71ahmedyosif/Predicting-Losses-for-Insurance-Pricing/README.md

 Earned Exposure and results from a preliminary GLM model were used as the model offset.
 The offset term was constructed by multiplying the two.

 ## Hyper Parameter Tuning:
-5-fold CV was implemented to determine optimal model for each population segment.
+5-fold CV and Random Grid Search was implemented to determine optimal model for each population segment.

 ## Performance Metrics:
 ### Gini Coefficient: